-In my dog training Los Angeles, and South Florida consultations I see a lot of unsavory things regarding animal exploitation.
-Why do we mutilate and disfigure animals for our pleasure?
-For this article, I will be focusing primarily on Canis lupus familiaris.
-When I see a dog’s ears cropped or tail docked, I cringe every time.
-To think that someone put this dog through unnecessary pain and trauma in the name of “tradition” or for humans’ vanity and ego is unfathomably unconscionable to me.
+In my dog training Los Angeles, consultations I get to see a lot of unsavory things regarding animal exploitation.
+For example, why do we mutilate and disfigure animals for our pleasure?
+For this article, I will be focusing primarily on Canis lupus familiaris although declawing felines is equally as painful, unnecessary and cruel.
+When I see a dog’s ears cropped or tail docked, I cringe.
+To think that someone put this dog through unnecessary pain and trauma in the name of “tradition” or for a dog breeder or persons’ vanity and ego is unfathomable.

-When recently speaking with a dog breeder who prides themselves on “proper breeding,” I asked them why are your puppies ears docked in all of the photos?
+When speaking with a dog breeder in Los Angeles who prides themselves on “proper breeding,” I asked them why are your puppies ears docked in all of the photos?
 To which her response was “well I show my dogs.”
 Her response was all too common in society today.
-To do something mindlessly and unconsciously like a lemming because of “tradition” or because of the “standard” is nonsensical, idiotic and mind-blowingly unconscious.
-Tradition is the standard until people wake up and realize, it goes against love, care and their morals and ethics.
+To do something mindlessly and unconsciously because of “tradition” or because of some “standard” is nonsensical, idiotic and mind-blowingly unconscious.
+Tradition is the standard until people wake up and realize, it goes against love, care, and their morals and ethics.
 Eventually asking oneself, “What the heck am I doing and why?”
 If we think back in recent history (and sadly still ongoing), slavery was “traditional.”
-And perhaps not many exploiters questioned these unfair practices at the time.
-Sometimes it’s hard to see the picture when you are inside the frame, but ignorance is not an excuse to abuse others.
+And perhaps some exploiters questioned these unfair practices at the time.
+But to use tradition as a convenient excuse to exploit or injure another is not fair or humane.

-In another instance, a couple mentioned they read (on the internet) how their newly bought pedigree dog had the potential to have painful ear infections.
+In another instance, a couple mentioned to me that they read (on the internet) how their newly bought pedigree dog had the potential to have painful ear infections.
 After reading more non-scientific, hypothetical constructs and myths, and consulting their veterinarian, the vet said it would be a good idea.
-Interesting enough, ear cropping and tail docking is a high margin business, and the struggling veterinarian industry too often uses unethical, immoral elective surgeries strictly for profit.
+Interestingly enough, ear cropping and tail docking is a high margin business, and the struggling veterinarian industry too often uses unethical, immoral cosmetic surgeries strictly for profit.
 This conflict of interest is glaring and must be investigated by a caring, responsible pet parent.
 This is also akin to taking aspirin just in case you get a headache in the future.
-It’s just plain stupid.

-Ear cropping, tail docking, cat declawing, and voice box removing to stop dogs from barking are all abusive, mutilative surgeries not done for the health, welfare or humane treatment of the animal but strictly for human purposes to please our materialistic, superficial sides and for people to fit in with society’s norm.
+Is dog parenting a right or a privilege?
+We talked extensively about that article so I won’t go into depth here.
+Ear cropping, tail docking, cat declawing, and voice box removing to stop dogs from barking are all abusive, mutilative surgeries not done for the health, welfare or humane treatment of the animal but strictly for human purposes to please our materialistic, superficial sides and for people to fit in with society’s norms.
 There is no justification for winning trophies, ignoring science and education for your dog, cat and yourself.
-Too many humans are lemmings that will follow the trend, tradition or the crowd to “fit in.”